kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 ```

 The raw `commit-tree` command will create a commit using the tree provided in args.
 You can also specify
 the parent of this commit by passing the `-p` option.
-But still we have update the master refs to
+Still we have few things pending, we have update the
-point this commit and HEAD to point master.
+master refs to point this commit and HEAD to point master.

 ```
 $ git update-ref refs/heads/master 46435f0